alex-eg/iris/README.md

 All configuration is stored in priv/cfg.erl file.
 Default/example configaration file is provided for your consideration: [default.cfg.erl](https://github.com/taptap/iris/blob/master/priv/default.cfg.erl), which is (hopefully) pretty self-explanatory.

 Each module and each plugin store it's configuration parameters inside cfg.erl file.
-This quite stupid way will change eventually in the future to improve incapsultaion, that is.

-So, cfg.erl is a single list, containig key-value pairs, that is, cfg.erl is actually a proplist.
+So, cfg.erl is a single list, containig key-value pairs, that is, actually a proplist.

 Plugins
 -------

-I have no idea how to implement plugin system so far, but work is already in progress!
+Plugins are standalone processes, spawn for each jid worker which extend bot's functionality.
+By now there is only one plugin (external interface), but some more are planned.
+Plugin API is believed to be based on hooks.